Indonesia: West Papua – Birds-of-paradise and Endemics of the Arfaks and Waigeo

 - A small hand towel or wash cloth can be handy for cleaning and drying things when in the rainforest.
 Not essential but handy.

-- A dry bag to keep valuable documents such as passports, cell phones, wallets etc., as well as cameras if there’s rain.
+- A dry bag to keep valuable documents in such as passports, cell phones, wallets etc., as well as cameras if it rains.

-- Power bank (portable power supply) – essential if you want to charge items while camping, as there will be no electricity in some areas – e.g. higher parts of the Arfak Mountains, and limited electricity during the daytime lower down the mountain (see the section on “Electricity” above for further information).
+- Power bank – essential if you want to charge items while camping as there will be no electricity at all in some areas – e.g. higher parts of the Arfak Mountains, and limited electricity during the daytime lower down the mountain (see the section on “Electricity” above for further information).